 In April of 2013, Westkott was inducted into the Rhode Island Aquatics Hall of Fame.

 In John’s time at the Academy there have been 47 different individuals achieve NCAA qualifying times, and 37 school records have been broken, most of those records broken numerous times.
-John has coached an NCAA champion, as well as many All-America selectees and honorable mention selectees.
-There have been four different swimmers selected as NEWMAC athletes of the year since 1999, and two of those were multiple year recipients of that award.
+John has coached two NCAA champions, as well as many All-America selectees and honorable mention selectees.
+There have been five different swimmers selected as NEWMAC athletes of the year since 1999, and two of those were multiple year recipients of that award.
 The Coast Guard swimmers and divers are consistently some of the best performers at the conference championship and have earned team success.

 John has been honored as NEWMAC Coach of the Year five times and the men’s team has won six conference championship (1999, 2001, 2004 and 2006-2008).
 Seven other seasons the men have been runners up at the NEWMAC meet.
 The women have consistently improved to being within the top four finishers in recent years.